 - Shopping in Milan

-Yep, we had to include a short paragraph about shopping in Milanin this article.
-The city is internationally recognized as the capital of fashion and design after all!
+The city is internationally recognized as the capital of fashion and design.

-For shopaholics, we advise you to go to the quadrilateral of fashion (“Quadrilatero della moda” in Italian) composed by the following 4 streets: Via Montenapoleone, Via della Spiga, Via Sant’Andrea and Via Manzoni.
+For shopaholics, the advise is to go to the quadrilateral of fashion (“Quadrilatero della moda” in Italian) composed by the following 4 streets: Via Montenapoleone, Via della Spiga, Via Sant’Andrea and Via Manzoni.

-And for those who want to shop without ruining themselves, go to The Highline Outlet,located in the heart of Milan.
+And for those who want to shop without ruining themselves, go to Corso Buenos Aires, located in the heart of Milan.
 You will find a lot of brands at discounted prices.
+Another choice is the Scalo Milano outlet, 15 minutes from downtown.

 If you still haven’t found happiness after that, there is always the “I love Milan” T-shirt solution, a classic!